 Built in 1954, the Crestwood Curling Club is located on Edmonton’s west end.
 The club features six sheets of ice and has been updated to accommodate its members multiple times.
 The Jamison Lounge, located within Crestwood, is a popular and convenient spot for members to socialize off the ice.
 The Lounge is available for group and corporate rentals in addition to the Club.

 Crestwood Curling Club offers many leagues for a variety of ages and skill levels, including children.
 Bonspiels are held onsite for members to join in the fun of increased competition.
 For those looking to increase their skill level, Crestwood offers clinics and instruction as well.
-If you are looking for a place to curl in Edmonton, Alberta, Crestwood Curling Club is the perfect place.
+If you are looking for a place to curl in northern Alberta, Crestwood Curling Club is the perfect place.